pnp/cli-microsoft365/docs/docs/user-guide/cli-output-mode.md

 # CLI for Microsoft 365 output mode

-CLI for Microsoft 365 commands can present their output either as plain-text or as JSON.
+CLI for Microsoft 365 commands can present their output either as plain-text, JSON, or as CSV.
 Following is information on these two output modes along with information when to use which.

 ## Choose the command output mode

-All commands in CLI for Microsoft 365 can present their output as plain-text or as JSON.
+All commands in CLI for Microsoft 365 can present their output as plain-text, JSON, or as CSV.
 By default, all commands use the JSON output mode, but by setting the `--output`, or `-o` for short, option to `text`, you can change the output mode for that command to text.
+By setting the output option to `csv`, you can change the output mode for that command to csv.

 ## JSON output mode